Assessing Risk to Children from Batterers

 The model we are proposing here is particularly suited to assessment of post-separation risk to children from batterers.
 We commonly encounter the mistaken assumption among professionals, including judges and custody evaluators, that children are in less danger from a batterer once a couple is no longer living together, when the reality is often the opposite (Bancroft & Silverman, 2002; Langford, Isaac, & Kabat, 1999).
 Assessment of risk to children post-separation should be carried out with as much caution as would be called for in intervening with an intact family.

 Before describing the elements of a proper assessment, we will review the most serious physical, sexual, and psychological risks that batterers can pose to children, and describe the elements necessary for children’s emotional recovery from exposure to battering behavior.
 Many of the errors currently made by professionals in assessing children’s safety with a batterer are a product of the lack of clear delineation of what the central risks are, including the important possibility that a batterer’s conduct with children may interfere with their emotional healing from traumatic experiences they have already undergone.
+Traumatic experiences such as these can leave a permanent mark in the mind of children and further put them at health risk.
+Should these children get clinically diagnosed with such trauma, then they might also want to be taken care of by the parent who underwent a similar experience.
+To help them tackle through the experience, they can approach experts, or other of comparable caliber, to inquire if they can avail of such insurance.

 Following our section on the details of evaluating risk, we provide additional assessment guidelines that professionals can apply in cases where a batterer admits to a history of abusiveness but asserts that he has changed.
 We include this section because batterers sometimes succeed in using unfounded claims of change to circumvent proper evaluation of risk, an unfortunate outcome that we wish to caution against.